1. Oral History Practice

 Whitebean, Wahéhshon Shiann.
 2019.
 “Child-Targeted Assimilation: An Oral History of Indian Day School Education in Kahnawà:ke.”
 Masters thesis, Concordia University. https://spectrum.library.concordia.ca/985347/.

 ii.
 Additional Readings and Resources

 The resources outlined here are a starting point for us to think about race, gender, citizenship, ability, sexuality and class, and their role in the production of oral histories.
 We recognize that this list of resources is by no means exhaustive; we thereby welcome suggestions for books, articles, websites, blogposts, or any other resources which might enrich the page.
-These can be addressed at [Emma or Simona’s email].
+These can be addressed to the COHDS Coordinator or Assistant Coordinator.

 Anti-Racist Pedagogy Project at Concordia. https://www.concordia.ca/ctl/curriculum/anti-racist-pedagogy.html.

 Cersonsky, James, Naimah Johnson, Paula de Angelis, Senait Tesfai and Anonymous.
 2014.
 “Reportback: What lessons can radical oral history/storytelling projects draw from the concepts and practices of anti-oppression organizing?”
 Groundswell: Oral History for Social Change.
 Blog post. http://www.oralhistoryforsocialchange.org/blog/2014/5/13/what-lessons-can-radical-oral-historystorytelling-projects-draw-from-the-concepts-and-practices-of-anti-oppression-organizing.